Grant-Lingard/todoauth/README.md

 10. Edit your `/test/models/reminder_test.rb` file to make sure it validates the right fields, has the right relationships.
 11. Write a test to make sure only logged in users can visit the reminders page.
 (Example included)
 12. Write a test to make sure the new/create/show pages work.
 (Example included)
+     1. Sometimes Capybara cannot find your fields.
+This is caused by a bug with the bootstrap_form gem.
+If you look at the HTML, you will notice the input tags have no id.
+This is actually invalid HTML.
+     2. This causes screen readers to not connect the label ("Name" and "Priority") with the input field, so Capybara cannot find the imput field.
+     2. To fix it, you will need to add the ID manually.
+Look in `app/views/reminders/new.html.erb`.
+I added an option to add the id on the html fields.
+The id should be `model_fieldname`.
 13. Write a test to make sure deleting reminders work.
 (Example included)
 14. Write a test to make sure your index page works.
 (Example NOT included)
 15. Write a test to make sure your edit/update/show pages work.
 (Example NOT included)